Xilu-CHEN/xilu-chen.github.io/_teaching/intermediate_macro.md

 location: "Guangzhou, China"
 ---

 I taught this course in the spring semester from 2022 to 2024.
-I ranked top 2% in the college and top 7% in the university in the course evaluation in 2024 Spring.
+My course evaluation ranked in the top 7% of university and top 2% of college in 2024 Spring.